SLDGroup/GradientFilter-CVPR23/Readme.md

 ## Experiments for Latency Evaluation

 We provide an example implementation of our gradient filter with OneDNN and CUDNN under `latency`.
-To run latency test, simply launch `run_test.sh` under `latency` folder.
+To run the latency test, simply launch `run_test.sh` under `latency` folder.
 Results are saved in `cpu.csv` and `gpu.csv`.

 ## Cite

 ```
-@article{yang2023efficient,
+@inproceedings{yang2023efficient,
   title={Efficient On-device Training via Gradient Filtering},
   author={Yang, Yuedong and Li, Guihong and Marculescu, Radu},
-  journal={arXiv preprint arXiv:2301.00330},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={3811--3820},
   year={2023}
 }
 ```

 ## Acknowledgement

 Codes for classification backbones are adopted from [segmentation models](https://github.com/qubvel/segmentation_models.pytorch).
 Experiments for semantic segmentation are developed based on [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
-We appretiate their effort for building these handy tools.